Wedding pet peeves, unhappy guests

 Read this blog on Cozy wedding ideas.

-6. There’s No Weather Backup Plan
+There’s No Weather Backup Plan

 Outdoor weddings are dreamy, until the weather turns.
 Your guests won’t enjoy your “Plan A” if it’s muddy, windy, or sweltering.
 A tent, indoor backup, or flexible rental space is a must-have.

 Read this blog on Garden Weddings.
+It covers bad weather backup plans.

-7. There’s No Food Durning Cocktail Hour
+There’s No Food During Cocktail Hour

 Your guests skipped lunch to get ready, sat through the ceremony, and now there’s… no food?
 Big mistake.
 A few passed appetizers or grazing boards can be a total lifesaver (and will keep everyone in a better mood).